Many CME courses are free or offered at a discount for AMA members and some are free for nonmembers. Some courses may require a login.

 A PI CME activity is a process by which evidence-based performance measures and quality improvement (QI) interventions are used to help physicians identify patient care areas for improvement and change their performance.
 This type of CME activity differs in structure from other CME learning models that may also use PI/QI data (e.g., live activities, enduring materials).

-The accredited CME provider develops a long-term, 3-stage process during which a physician or group of physicians learns about specific performance measures, assesses their practice using the selected performance measures, implements interventions to improve performance related to these measures over a useful interval of time and then reassesses their practice using the same performance measures.
+The accredited CME provider structures a PI CME activity as a 3-stage process by which a physician or group of physicians learns about specific performance measures, assesses their practice using the selected performance measures, implements interventions to improve performance related to these measures over a useful interval of time and then reassesses their practice using the same performance measures.

 A PI CME activity may address any facet (structure, process or outcome) of a physician’s practice with direct implications for patient care.

 The AMA Council on Medical Education approved AMA PRA rules for PI CME activities in September 2004.
 The AMA Division of Continuing Physician Professional Development (CPPD) had directed a pilot project over the preceding 3 years in order to develop the guidelines, which offer CME providers and physicians a different way to think about CME activities.
 PI CME activities focus on the physician’s clinical practice.
 Performance measurement and improvement activities had already emerged as a mechanism for physicians to systematically assess their practice, and to some extent, their patient outcomes.
 The pilot project helped develop the processes by which this could be structured as an AMA PRA Category 1 Credit™ educational activity.

 To be certified for AMA PRA Category 1 Credit™, a PI CME activity must: